weeeelye/ProofOfExistenceDappNoUport/README.md

   - Install dependencies `npm install`
   - Compile contracts `truffle compile`
   - Migrate to blockchain `truffle migrate`
+  - Copy the address ProofOfExistence has been deployed to .env, line "REACT_APP_CONTRACT_ADDRESS"
   - Run `truffle test` to run the tests (You MUST start the backend server to complete the test.
 This also requires connection to the internet (Using Infura IPFS))
   - Start the server `npm run start`